dktr0/Punctual/REFERENCE.md

 bpf [input] [freq] [Q] -- bandpass filter at specified filter and Q

 rnd -- random, "white" noise ranging from -1 to 1

+audioin -- input from the browser's microphone input (audio only, produces no result in fragment shaders)

 (Note: filters and noise are not implemented in graphics (WebGL) implementation yet.)